apache/camel-kamelets/README.md

 Kamelets in this repository can be used natively in Camel K, Camel, Camel-Quarkus and Camel-spring-boot integrations, without additional configuration steps.
 Users just need to reference the Kamelets by name in the URI (e.g. `kamelet:timer-source?message=Hello`), or use them in a `Pipe`, for Camel K, in particular.

+> [!NOTE]
-**NOTE**: Camel K (and other sub-projects) will only use a specific version of this Kamelet catalog.
+> Camel K (and other sub-projects) will only use a specific version of this Kamelet catalog.
 Refer to the release notes of the sub-project for more information.

 Documents and guides about Kamelets can be found in the [Kamelets User and Developer Guides](https://camel.apache.org/camel-k/latest/kamelets/kamelets.html).